 As shown by Li et al. (2008) and recently by Jaeglé et al. (2011), AERONET observations in remote islands and field studies show that the dry sea salt effective radius for SSA (0.73 $\mu$ m) and SSC (6.13 $\mu$ m) are unreasonably large in OPAC.
-Jaeglé et al. (2011) suggest new values for these parameters, with 0.13 $\mu$ m and 0.95 $\mu$ m for SSA and SSC respectively, at present used in GEOS-Chem.
-Inspired by these remarks, dry effective radius for SSA and SSC are also reduced in our study to 0.25 $\mu$ m and 1.1 $\mu$ m respectively.
-In the GOCART sectional scheme for sea salt, SS are represented with four mass size bins with dry size bins: 0.1-0.5, 0.5-1.5, 1.5-5, and 5-10 $\mu$ m, and dry effective radii 0.3, 1.0, 3.2 and 7.5 $\mu$ m respectively.
+Jaeglé et al. (2011) suggest new values for these parameters, with 0.13 μm and 0.95 μm for SSA and SSC respectively, at present used in GEOS-Chem.
+Inspired by these remarks, dry effective radius for SSA and SSC are also reduced in our study to 0.25 $\mu m$ and 1.1 μm respectively.
+In the GOCART sectional scheme for sea salt, SS are represented with four mass size bins with dry size bins: 0.1-0.5, 0.5-1.5, 1.5-5, and 5-10 μm, and dry effective radii 0.3, 1.0, 3.2 and 7.5 μm respectively.
 Our changes on SSA and SSC imply that the first and second mass size bins in GOCART now have a similar dry PSD to that of SSA and SSC respectively.
-According to Jaeglé et al. (2011), short-lived giant SS with dry radius above 4 $\mu$ m are optically less important and could be neglected in the AOD computation.
-This suggestion implies considering GOCART SS concentrations for 1.5-5 and 5-10 size bins as giant and ultragiant sea salt respectively.
+According to Jaeglé et al. (2011), short-lived giant SS with dry radius above 4 μm are optically less important and could be neglected in the AOD computation.
+This suggestion implies considering GOCART SS concentrations for 1.5-5 and 5-10 size bins as giant and ultra-giant sea salt respectively.
 Consequently, they are excluded from the AOD computation.

 As stressed above, modified dry PSD values of water-soluble SU, SSA and SSC are expected to produce large changes in mass extinction efficiencies $\beta$ .
-For example, in Table B I, the effective radii $r{eff}$ are reduced by factors of 2, 3 and 5.5 for SU, SSA and SSC respectively in comparison with GSFC/GOCART.
-The response on $\beta$ at $\lambda$ =550 nm is shown in Figure B 1 for SU, SSA and SSC and shows a strong increase for these components.
-Larger size parameters result in lower AOD values and the sea salt AOD is biased low in GSFC/GOCART, as discussed in Sect.
-8.5.
-But Figure B 1 also shows the strong RH dependence of $\beta$ , as discussed by Chin et al. (2002).
+For example, in Table B 1, the effective radii $r{eff}$ are reduced by factors of 2, 3 and 5.5 for SU, SSA and SSC respectively in comparison with GSFC/GOCART.
+The response on $\beta$ at $\lambda = 550$ nm is shown in Fig. B1 for SU, SSA and SSC and shows a strong increase for these components.
+Larger size parameters result in lower AOD values and the sea salt AOD is biased low in GSFC/GOCART, as discussed in Section 8.5.
+But Fig. B1 also shows the strong RH dependence of $\beta$ , as discussed by Chin et al. (2002).
 Contrasting with dryer regions, the swelling of water-soluble aerosols in the saturated tropical belt is promoted and $\beta$ becomes very sensitive to even minor errors in RH.
 Those errors may be artificially introduced by using wrong meteorological moisture fields, which is common in GCMs as investigated by John and Soden (2007).

-APPENDIX C

-New and revised aerosol processes in WRF-Chem/GOCART
+Appendix C. New and revised aerosol processes in WRF-Chem/ GOCART

 Here, distributions of aerosols and gases are simulated using the WRF-Chem V3.3.1 public release coupled online with GOCART.
-Due to ours choices of physics and recent advances in aerosol modeling for source and sink mechanisms, we revised some of the proposed schemes and implemented new modules the modeling system.
-Details of the revised modeling system are given in Figure C 1, with revised parts highlighted by cross-hatching.
+Due to ours choices of physics and recent advances in aerosol modeling for source and sink mechanisms, we revised some of the proposed schemes and implemented new modules in the modeling system.
+Details of the revised modeling system are given in Fig. C1, with revised parts highlighted by cross-hatching.
 The most relevant changes are detailed in points (1), (2), and (3) below.
 Points (4) and (5) give further details about the turbulent vertical mixing of tracers and known limitations.